bearcott/notes/sophomore/physEM/lesson3.md

-#CH21
+# CH21

 **electric field lines** the direction of the electric field is a tangent at any point.
 - field lines never intersect

 *polarization* is where the positive and negative charges are separated.

-###diapoles
+### dipoles

-*the net force of a diapole in a uniform field is zero*
+*the net force of a dipole in a uniform field is zero*
-- however their toque is not zero.
+- however their torque is not zero.

     torque = qE * distance * sin(theta)